Varuthapadatha Valibar Sangam: Release

-Varuthapadaatha Vaalibar Sangam was released on 6 September 2013, which coincides with the following Vinayagar Chathurthi weekend.
-The film was released in 340+ screens worldwide, the widest release for Sivakarthikeyan till then.
+Varuthapadaatha Vaalibar Sangam was released in theatres on 6 September 2013, during the Vinayagar Chathurthi weekend.
 The Tamil Nadu theatrical rights were purchased by Gopuram Films, while the overseas rights were sold to Khafa Exports.
-The film's television premiere took place on 14 January 2014, coinciding with the Pongal festival on Kalaignar TV, which bought the film's satellite rights, and registered a TRP rating of 12.29.
-The film's Hindi dubbing rights were bought by Goldmines Telefilms, titled as Main Tujhpe Qurban and released in September 2019.
+The film's television premiere took place on 14 January 2014, coinciding with the Pongal festival on Kalaignar TV, and registered a TRP rating of 12.29.

-Marketing

-The first look poster of the film was released on 14 June 2013.
-A making video of the title song, sung by Sivakarthikeyan was released on 15 July 2013.
-The theatrical trailer of the film was released on 19 July 2013, at the film's audio launch event.
-The trailer received positive responses.
-Another new teaser was released on 10 August 2013.
-The song teasers of the film were unveiled few days before the film's release.

 Reception

 Critical reception

-The film received highly positive reviews from critics.
 Baradwaj Rangan writing for The Hindu stated wrote, "The film has enough silliness to qualify as mild amusement, especially in the scenes with Bosepandi and his friend Kodi (Soori) — but these gags would work just as well as a compilation clip on YouTube.
 The plotting is too loose to warrant a two-hour-and-forty-minute movie, with sentimental detours and meandering subplots".
-Behindwoods rated 2.75 out of 5 and wrote, "Charmingly mischievous Siva Karthikeyan, comical Soori and the majestic Sathyaraj make VVS a jolly good entertainer."
 The Times of India rated 3 out of 5, stating "What makes this a rather predictable film appealing to an extent is the lighthearted manner in which Ponram tells his story."

-Indiaglitz stated "The film's biggest strength is Sathyaraj, and the climax alone is enough to show his strength.
-The man who has shifted gears towards character roles is doing a good job out of it.
-Siva again, it is a wonder to see this guy in yet another healthy fun movie," and gave a rating of 3 out of 5.
 Rediff gave a rating of 2 out of 5 and summarised, "Varuthapadatha Valibar Sangam is boring and gets repetitive after a while".
 Sify gave a rating of 2.75 out of 5 stating, "Ponram through VVS follows the comedy template set by his guru Rajesh and blends them with his hero Sivakarthikeyan's image.
-Add D Imman's peppy melodies with a rural touch and you get a mass comedy entertainer" International Business Times gave a verdict stating "Good Entertainer, Worth a Watch".
-The New Indian Express wrote, "A promising work by a debutant, the film though not the best of comedies, makes for a fairly pleasant watch" with a rating of 2.5 out of 5.
+Add D Imman's peppy melodies with a rural touch and you get a mass comedy entertainer" The New Indian Express wrote, "A promising work by a debutant, the film though not the best of comedies, makes for a fairly pleasant watch" with a rating of 2.5 out of 5.